makefu/api/README.md

 1. Sign into your account at https://panel.cloudatcost.com
 2. Click 'settings'
 3. Generate an api key and insert IP information into your account settings
+  - For access from multiple IP's, comma deliminate them
 4. Use curl to access the panel api via the IP documented as well as key and login username/email

 # Community contributions/wrappers